oznogon/gattaibushido-public/rules/04_advanced_play.md

 If any of your Pilot's Commitment balances is lower than 6, you can choose to spend a Tech evolution to instead restore a single point to that Commitment (and thus increase one of its Stats).
 This does not apply a new adjective, nor does it otherwise alter the cycle of evolution.

-## Loadouts: Switching Colors, Weapons, and Robos
+## Loadouts: Switching Chromas, Weapons, and Robos

-Although I am a strong believer that a Pilot's color, style, and chosen mecha deeply echo her own inner nature in an intensely personal way, no player should be forced to stick with their initial choices if they feel like trying out other character options over time.
-While changing your Color Role should be reserved for extremely rare matters of powerful story growth, changing your Weapon and Robo can be as simple as writing them down and swapping them out at the beginning of a new mission.
+Although I am a strong believer that a Pilot's Chroma, style, and chosen mecha deeply echo her own inner nature in an intensely personal way, no player should be forced to stick with their initial choices if they feel like trying out other character options over time.
+While changing your Chroma should be reserved for extremely rare matters of powerful story growth, changing your Weapon and Robo can be as simple as writing them down and swapping them out at the beginning of a new mission.

 For these occasions, use the **Alternate Evolution Pilot Sheet**.
-This allows you to track different Colors, Weapons, and Robos that you evolve over time.
+This allows you to track different Chromas, Weapons, and Robos that you evolve over time.
 Following the standard Evolution cycle, acquiring a new Role, Weapon, or Robo can be as simple as investing a single Evolution to acquire its first Tech rank.

-There is an important restriction here to note: **You can only use the Techs of one Color, Weapon, and Robo at a time.** When you change into a different Color suit, you *become* that Color.
+There is an important restriction here to note: **You can only use the Techs of one Chroma, Weapon, and Robo at a time.** When you change into a different Chroma suit, you *become* that Chroma.
 When you choose to pilot a certain Robo, you are bonded with that Robo *alone*.
 And you can only wield a single special Power Weapon at any one time.
-Coach may choose to allow you to freely swap between Tech "loadouts" throughout the same Scenario, but you cannot use the Techs of multiple Colors, Weapons, or Robos on the same mission.
+Coach may choose to allow you to freely swap between Tech "loadouts" throughout the same Scenario, but you cannot use the Techs of multiple Chromas, Weapons, or Robos on the same mission.
 Swapping these out should only be done at the Team's home base, and only at dramatically-relevant times.

 Note that this kind of loadout-swapping can result in a non-trivial amount of additional bookkeeping, not to mention uncertainty in storytelling.
 As such we recommend discussing this heavily with your fellow players at the table before doing this too often.